A smallish, practical hatch with generous passenger space

 Design that emotionally connects

 There really is no getting away from Skoda’s desire to see this as a lifestyle addition to its range rather than a load lugger, and the firm even offers a ‘prolonged rear window’.
-By extending the dark tinted area of the rear screen down into the tailgate by 100mm it visually lowers the Rapid Spaceback’s rear.
+By extending the dark tinted area of the rear screen down into the tailgate by 100mm it visually lowers the Rapid Spaceback’s rear, making it look more glassy.

-Teamed with the huge optional panoramic glass roof, you could be forgiven for thinking the glazed area stretches all the way to the base of the windscreen.
+Teamed with the huge optional panoramic glass roof, you could be forgiven for thinking the glazed area stretches all the way from the base of the windscreen.